ThunbergOlle/web-api-steam/README.md

 Better docs and readme file will be added soon!
 - callback: Callback function.
     - err: If there are any errors here they will be!
-    - data: The data recieved
+    - data: The data received

 ```js
 SteamApi.getPlayerInfo(steam64id, key, (err, data) => {})